 We also offer a specific 8 week Parenting Program aimed at supporting your child’s emotional development and understanding your child’s needs: the Circle of Security parenting program.

 Children with a Mental Health Disorder

-We ask that the parent(s) attend an initial session with the psychologist before bringing in the child so that the psychologist can be fully briefed about the problem before seeing the child.
+We ask that the parent(s) attend an initial session with the psychologist before bringing in the child, so that the psychologist can be fully briefed about the problem before seeing the child.
 We support parents to help their children, and recognise the important role parents play in maintaining therapy gains outside of sessions.

 Mental Health Care Plan Rebate

-It is up to your GP to decide if health issues are the main reason for the child’s behaviour problems and if a mental health care plan is appropriate.
+It is up to your GP to decide if mental health issues are the main reason for the child’s behaviour problems and if a Mental Health Care Plan is appropriate.
 Under this plan, a Medicare rebate will apply to sessions.
 You can book an extended appointment with your GP for an assessment.
-Unfortunately, you cannot attend yourself and receive a Medicare rebate, if the plan is for the child.
-We usually do ask that you do this and pay a private session fee, before the child attends.
-If a diagnosis for you or your child is not involved, you can claim a private health cover rebate.
+Unfortunately, if the plan is for the child, when you see the psychologist yourself you are unable to receive a Medicare rebate.
+We ask that you do attend a private session, before the child attends, so the psychologist can hear your concerns and note down relevant history.